imneonizer/maskout/README.md

     This will keep on fetching frames from the DeepStream container and serving to port `5000`.
     You can keep this application running and restart the DeepStream application with different input streams. visit http://localhost:5000 to view heatmap.
     ![Heatmap](Docs/heatmap-browser.png)
-- Under hight load, the RAM consumption went up to 1.2 GB + 600 MB used by Linux Kernel.
+- Under high load, the RAM consumption went up to 1.2 GB + 600 MB used by Linux Kernel.

 ## Notes
 - The application is containarized and requires 2.6 Gb of disk space.